stephenmcd/mezzanine/README.rst

     $ python setup.py install

-Once installed, the command ``mezzanine-project`` should be available which can be used for creating a new Mezzaine project in a similar fashion to ``django-admin.py``::
+Once installed, the command ``mezzanine-project`` should be available which can be used for creating a new Mezzanine project in a similar fashion to ``django-admin.py``::

     $ mezzanine-project project_name